 How to Set Your Freelance Rates Without Guessing

 Pricing is one of the first places new freelancers start wobbling.
 Charge too little and you end up working hard while your bank account wheezes in the corner.
 Charge too much without understanding the logic behind it and you feel like a fraud in a nice coat.
-This guide is for beginner freelancers who want a practical way to set rates with confidence.
+If you want a practical way to set your rate without copying strangers online, start here.

-Who this is for: beginner freelancers who want to price work using real business numbers instead of guesswork.
+Who this is for: new freelancers who want pricing based on real business numbers, not nerves or guesswork.

-Your rate is not just a number.
+Your rate is more than a number on a quote.
 It decides how many clients you need, how much pressure you feel, what kind of work you attract, and whether freelancing becomes a business or an expensive hobby wearing a lanyard.
 A sensible rate gives you room to pay taxes, cover quiet months, improve your tools, and still have a life outside client work.

 Before you think about what clients will pay, work out what freelancing actually costs you.
 Include rent or mortgage contribution, bills, food, software, insurance, equipment, transport, tax, savings, and a buffer for slow months.
 Then add business-specific costs like subscriptions, accounting help, website hosting, marketing tools, and professional development.